Smoked Pork Shoulder with Old No. 1

-Pulled pork is a summer BBQ staple.
-It’s easy, and can be made from an inexpensive cut of meat: pork butt.
-And while this smoked pulled pork recipe takes some time, it’s super easy.
+Smoked pork shoulder (or smoked pulled pork) is a summer BBQ staple.
+It's easy, and can be made from an inexpensive cut of meat: a pork butt roast.
+And while this smoked pulled pork recipe takes some time, it's super easy.
+We smoke it on our Traeger grill and season with our very own Old No. 1 BBQ Rub.

 - 5-7 lb pork butt roast (pork shoulder)